About Stony Brook

 ★ Stony Brook Manhattan, at 27th Street and Park Avenue South, is a state-of-the-art facility featuring undergraduate and graduate classes, conference rooms, offices and a reception space for special events.

 ★ Stony Brook Medicine — which includes the schools of Medicine, Dental Medicine, Nursing, Health Technology and Management and Social Welfare as well as the Hospital, our major centers and institutes, programs, clinics and community-based healthcare settings, and the Long Island State Veterans Home — is Long Island's premier academic medical institution.
 It provides advanced, specialized healthcare to serve the needs of Long Island residents and has the only on-site School of Medicine on Long Island.
+A Medical and Research Translation (MART) building, dedicated to imaging, neurosciences, cancer care and research, and a new Hospital Pavilion and Children’s Hospital are set for completion in 2016.

 ★ Stony Brook Medicine serves as Suffolk County’s only Level 1 Trauma Center and provides the county's only Stem Cell Transplantation and Hematologic Malignancy Program, Burn Unit, Kidney Transplantation Program, Level IV Regional Perinatal Center, comprehensive psychiatric emergency program, multidisciplinary autism center, and regional resource center for emergency management.